shockz-offsec/shockz-offsec/README.md

 - Always researching new technologies that I find interesting
 - I'm looking to collaborate on any project.
-- My personal website is available at [jmlgomez73.github.io](https://jmlgomez73.github.io)
+- My personal website is available at [jmlgomez73.github.io](https://jmlgomez73.github.io), there you'll find all my CTF'S Write-Ups
 - Currently working on OSCP.
 - Certificates: eJPT